 A native of Bentonville, Arkansas, Jan has called Dallas home for over 30 years.
 She loves power tools, tennis, and spending time with her husband, Scott, and two adult sons.

-Hunter Lacey is the owner and photographer at HF Photography, a photography business specializing in portrait and product photography.
+Hunter Lacey is a freelance photographer and writer.
 After an internship with Touch A Life and a nonprofit management course through Pepperdine, she realized her desire to work in the nonprofit sector.
 After graduating, she spent four months in Lima, Peru working for Krochet Kids, then moved back to Dallas and worked for a marketing firm that works solely with nonprofits and ministries.
-Her current job - running her photography business - still touches the nonprofit world.
-10% of all of her photoshoots go toward Touch A Life.
+Her current job - running her photography and writing business - still touches the nonprofit world.
+The majority of her work is done servicing non-profits, and 10% of all of her photoshoots go toward Touch A Life.

 Hunter is originally from Dallas, but studied at Pepperdine University in California before moving back to her hometown.
-In her spare time, she loves reading, writing, drinking coffee, and spending time with her new husband.
+In her spare time, she loves traveling, reading, writing, drinking coffee, and spending time with her husband Grant and dog Wilbur.